 - new media and oral history: usage and abusage of memories in the Internet;

 To apply with a paper please send an abstract in English (approx. 300 words) along with your presentation title and your short bio to: firstname.lastname@example.org

-The list of the chosen participants will be announced by the end of November 2018.
+The list of the chosen participants will be announced on 20 December 2018.

 Polish Oral History Association